 - Screen the real estate market in your area.
 Analyze the demands of the potential tenants, existing offers, and prices.

 - Count the expenses that you will have to cover:

 - Monthly mortgage payments if you are buying rental property.

-Exclude them of your expected money flow.
+Exclude them from your expected money flow.
 Normally, the expenses are between 35 and 55 percent of your rent (not including the mortgage payments).
-If you are buying a rental property, take into account that the monthly rent on the property should be equal or greater than 1 percent of the property purchase price.
+If you are buying a rental property, take into account that the monthly rent on the property should be equal to or greater than 1 percent of the property purchase price.
 Often real estate investors set about 1.2 to 1.4 percent.